 New Jersey Window Tint Law.
-Don’t get busted!
+Therefore, don’t get busted!
 Before applying any window tinting films to your vehicle, you should know that laws can be different from state to state and province to province.
-Look for the laws and regulations from your state, you can find that information at your local police department.
-Be sure to follow all applicable standards.
+That is to say, look for the laws and regulations from your state, you can find that information at your local police department.
+Consequently, be sure to follow all applicable standards.

 HOW DARK CAN THE WINDOW TINT BE IN NEW JERSEY?

-Darkness of tint is measured by Visible Light Transmission percentage (VLT%).
-In New Jersey, this percentage refers to percentage of visible light allowed in through the combination of film and the window.
+For example, darkness of tint is measured by Visible Light Transmission percentage (VLT%).
+Moreover, in New Jersey, this percentage refers to percentage of visible light allowed in through the combination of film and the window.
+Therefore:

 - Windshield – No tint is allowed on the windshield.

 - Front Side Windows – No tint can be applied legally to this window.

 - Back Side Windows – Any darkness can be used.

 - Rear Window – Any darkness can be used.

 HOW REFLECTIVE CAN THE TINT BE IN NEW JERSEY?

 - Front Side Windows – No metallic or mirrored appearance.